 Agapanthus is a perennial herb from southern Africa, widely cultivated for its showy flowers.

 New plants are usually started from divisions but can also be raised from seed.
 Seed germination is best when lightly covered and in a free-draining potting mix.
-They germinate in about four to six weeks and seedling plants start to flower when about two to three years old.
+They germinate in around four to six weeks and seedling plants start to flower when about two to three years old.

 Adams, C. D. 1972, Flowering plants of Jamaica, University of the West Indies, Mona, Greater Kingston